 - Furthermore, it is also dependent on other factors like the solute potential, and the number of particles of solutes dissolved.

-The main force regulating such process is called the osmotic pressure.
-Osmotic pressure is needed to stop the flow of water across a membrane in order to separate the solutions with varying concentrations.
+The main force regulating such process is called the osmotic pressure[6].
+Osmotic pressure is needed to stop the water flow across a membrane to separate the solutions with varying concentrations.

 Check out the Osmosis simulation here.